Statistical laws and linguistics differ in naturalistic video and fictional conversations: Methodology

 \subsection{Tools}

 All coding occurs in a Python 3.12 environment in Visual Studio Code, with libraries including NumPy, Pandas, and Matplotlib.
-See \href{https://gitlab.com/users/amafehr/convo_scaling}{the project repository} for dependencies and versions.
-Compute resources include an Apple M1 Macbook Pro with 32 GB of memory.
 Statistical analyses rely on SciPy for linear regression.
 NLP relies on regular expressions (\texttt{re} library) and NLTK for tokenization while Stanza's pretrained English model~\cite{qi_stanza_2020} provides part of speech (POS) classification.
-Stanza's model was trained on treebanks (containing linguistic dependency information), and Stanza's POS processor utilizes sentence context in tag classification.
-Token labels come from universal part of speech tags~\cite{universaldependencies2021}.
-Stanza's model shows high accuracy averages.\footnote{Summarized from \href{https://stanfordnlp.github.io/stanza/performance.html}{Stanza's published model performance by language and treebank} where the utilized treebanks are highly relevant to the current discourse types.}
+Stanza's model was trained on treebanks (containing linguistic dependency information), and its POS processor uses sentence context in POS tag classification.